Roman Kostenko: 2019 Ukrainian parliamentary election

 In July 2019, in a 2019 interview to the Tsensor.NET website, Kostenko announced he was joining the Holos party, campaigning on a policy of bringing an end to the Russo-Ukrainian War and making Ukraine a "successful and comfortable country for life."
 He additionally cited the lack of victory in the war as the justification for his joining politics, and refused to rule out the possibility of becoming Minister of Defense.
 He additionally criticised the political establishment and welcomed anti-establishment figures as a break from what he referred to as the "political elite."

-Kostenko was placed 14th on the party list of Holos during the election, and was ultimately successfully elected into the Verkhovna Rada.
+Kostenko was placed 14th on the party list of Holos during the election, and was ultimately elected into the Verkhovna Rada.
 Following his election, he became secretary of the Parliamentary Committee on National Security, Defense, and Intelligence.

 In 2020, Kostenko graduated from the National Academy for Public Administration with a master's degree in public administration.

 Kostenko was the author of the successful Draft Law on Amendments to the Law of Ukraine "On the Foundations of National Resistance," which expanded the scope of Territorial Defense Forces operations.